raspberrypilearning/serene-scene/en/step_7.md

 [[[share-scratch]]]

-If you are in a club, why not demonstrate your project today to friends and peers?
+If you are in a club, why not demonstrate your project to friends and peers?